fm3chanic/vtuber_project/README.md

 ## Planning & Release Schedule

 My plan is to follow a biweekly release cycle, when my private schedule allows it of course.
 Themes will be published directly after creation and testing, so always before I publish videos about them.<br>
 The goal is to cover all creators mentioned on the list in no specific order.
-The list is extended based on the comments I receive on my videos.
-I'll stop extending when I feel it makes sense to finish with this project.

 ## Background